Hitting the road or catching a flight to celebrate the holidays this year?

-“One of the best things people can do for themselves is to take time to eat, to sit down and enjoy meals rather than skipping them or eating on the go,” Spain said.
+“One of the best things people can do for themselves is to take time to eat, to sit down and enjoy meals rather than skipping them or eating on the go,” Macauley said.
 Slowing down and eating mindfully allows you to fully enjoy new dishes and local flavors.
-“I also encourage folks to consider what they need to feel satisfied,” Spain says.
+“I also encourage folks to consider what they need to feel satisfied,” Macauley says.
 “Do you really need the whole banana split?
 Or would one scoop of ice cream be enough?”

 6. Choose a special treat once a day, and otherwise opt for healthy foods.

 Eating out often feels like a special treat, but when we’re traveling, it becomes an everyday occasion.
 That means, instead of indulging at every meal, consider eating fiber- and nutrient-rich vegetables and lean proteins at mealtime, and enjoying a special indulgence, like a mouthwatering dessert, once a day.